USC-NSL/sage/README.md

 ## License

-Sage is a free software and licensed under the [3-Clause BSD license](/LICENSE).
+SAGE is a free software and licensed under the [3-Clause BSD license](/LICENSE).